WhenLifeHandsYouLemons/LED-Light-Wall/README.md

 The documentation is hosted at: "<https://whenlifehandsyoulemons.github.io/LED-Light-Wall/>".

-This project was initially in a private repository and on May 24, 2023, it was moved to a new public repository.
+This project was initially in a private repository and on May 24, 2023, it was moved to a new public repository and so much of the git history isn't present here.

 ## Installation